On the Inequalities of Projected Volumes and the Constructible Region: Proof of Theorem and Theorem

+\textbf{Case 1:} If $c$ is a rational vector (all entries in $c$ are rational numbers), there exists $m\in \mathbb{N}^{+}$ such that $mc$ is integral.
+Consider the network flow instance associated with the equivalent FNC inequality $\langle mc,\pi \rangle\leq 0$.
+Since all capacities of the network are integral, there exists an integral maximum flow.
+By flow-path decomposition, an integral maximum flow can be decomposed into a number of single-path flows, each carrying $1$ unit of flow from $s$ to $t$, passing through two other nodes in between.
+Viewing this collection of unit-amount-single-path flows as an one-to-one mapping between nodes in $\Sigma$ and nodes in $\Lambda$ (each with integral number of copies), we can see that $\langle mc,\pi \rangle\leq 0$ is indeed an NC inequality, and therefore the equivalent inequality $\langle c,\pi \rangle\leq 0$ is a scaling of a NC inequality.

-Now, we briefly argue why the claimed sequence exists.
-It is not hard to see that the set of coefficient vectors $c$ corresponding to FNC inequalities is a rational polyhedral cone, defined by the linear constraints C1 and the flow constraint C2, which again can be captured by linear constraints (using auxiliary flow variables).
-So there is a set $V$ of rational generating vectors and $c$ can be written as a nonnegative combination of these vectors.
-Suppose $c= V\gamma$, $\gamma\geq 0$ (each column of $V$ is a generating vector).
-Pick an arbitrary rational nonnegative sequence of vectors $\{\gamma^{(j)}\}_j$ that approach to $\gamma$, and $\{V\gamma^{(j)}\}$ would be the desired sequence.
+\textbf{Case 2:} If not all entries of $c$ are rational, we first show that every vector $\pi$ in $\NC$ satisfies $\langle c,\pi \rangle\leq 0$.
+Suppose not, then there exists a vector $y\in \NC$ such that $\langle c,y\rangle=\epsilon >0$.
+We claim that there is a sequence of FNC inequalities with rational coefficient vectors $\{\langle c^{(i)},\pi\rangle\leq 0\}_i$ such that $\lim_{i\to+\infty}c^{(i)} = c$.
+Hence, for some sufficiently large $i$, $\langle c^{(i)},y\rangle \geq \epsilon/2>0$.
+However, since $c^{(i)}$ is a rational vector, according to the conclusion in Case 1, we know that the inequality $\langle c^{(i)},\pi\rangle\leq 0$ is (a scaling of) an NC inequality, which should be satisfied by any vector $y\in \NC$ according to the definition of $\NC$.
+This is a contradiction.
+Now we show existence of the claimed sequence.
+First of all, the set of vectors $c$ such that $\langle c,\pi \rangle\leq 0$ is a FNC inequality forms a rational polyhedral cone, since this set is characterized by the linear constraints in C1 (whose coefficients are integers) and the max-flow constraint in C2 (which can be captured by linear constraints with integer coefficients using auxiliary flow variables).
+Let $V$ be the set of rational generating vectors of this cone and let $c= V\gamma$ for some $\gamma\geq 0$ (each column of $V$ is a generating vector).
+Take a rational nonnegative sequence of vectors $\{\gamma^{(j)}\}_j$ that approaches to $\gamma$, $\{V\gamma^{(j)}\}$ would be the desired sequence.